OpenSpace/openspace.github.io/docs/developers/compiling/general.md

 # 2. Required libraries
   - [SGCT](https://github.com/sgct/sgct) is the Simple Graphics Cluster Toolkit, which was developed at C-Research, Linköping University.
 SGCT is included as a submodule in OpenSpace, so it will automatically be updated and built.
   - [GDAL](http://www.gdal.org/) is the Geospatial Data Abstraction Library.
 For **Windows**, this library is contained in the repository, otherwise you it is available via `apt-get` or `homebrew` or MacPorts.
 Suggested version: 2.1.2 or above
   - [Qt](https://www.qt.io/download) is used for the launcher / profile editor GUI.
-Suggested version: 5.10 or above
+Suggested version: 5.10 or above.
+The open-source version of Qt, if applicable to you, can be obtained here: https://www.qt.io/download-qt-installer  As of 2020, this installer unfortunately needs a Qt user account.

 # 3. Compiling
 Roughly speaking, the following steps are taken on any platform: